 Based on a real story, The Good Nurse follows Amy Loughren (Jessica Chastain), a working single mother whose career as a nurse could be jeopardized if her employers knew that she suffers from cardiomyopathy.
 Her new colleague, Charles Cullen (Eddie Redmayne), helps Amy hide her secret, and they become good friends.
 That’s why Amy doesn’t initially believe detectives Danny Baldwin (Nnamdi Asomugha) and Tim Braun (Noah Emmerich) when they tell her that Charles may be connected to several suspicious deaths.
 Unfortunately for Amy, the more she looks into it, the more she suspects that her friend is a serial killer.

-- The best free movies on YouTube right now (February 2023)
+- The best LGBTQ movies on Netflix right now

-- The best movies on Disney+ right now (February 2023)
+- The best shows on Hulu right now (June 2023)

-- The best shows on Hulu right now (February 2023)
+- The best movies on Amazon Prime Video (June 2023)

-- The best shows on Apple TV+ right now (February 2023)
+- The best movies on Peacock right now (June 2023)